algorandfoundation/beaker/blog/blog.md

 # Hello Beaker

-The above improvements allow us to provide much more structure to applications.

 Today we are sharing [Beaker](https://github.com/algorand-devrel/beaker), a Smart Contract development framework meant to improve the development experience.

+Beaker takes advantage of the above improvements, allowing us to provide much more structure to applications.

 Heads up though, it is still experimental.